sptrakesh/mongo-service/README.md

 See [samples](transaction.md) for sample request/response payloads from the integration test suite.

+##### Limitation
+Update at present in only partially supported.
+Strong assumption is made that the document being updated is a full replacement.
+In other words, there is a strong assumption that the document includes the `_id` property, and that the intention is to replace the existing document.

 ### Document Response
 Create, update and delete actions only return some meta information about the action that was performed.
 The assumption is that caller already has all the